Muscle & Bone (3 Biomarkers)

 High cholesterol levels can cause your arteries to become blocked - leading to coronary heart disease, heart attack or stroke.
 Finding out about high levels of cholesterol can help you to make the positive lifestyle and dietary changes needed to improve your chances of a long and healthy life.

 High Density Lipoprotein (HDL) is a form of cholesterol which is classified as the ‘good’ cholesterol.
 Its main function is to help remove cholesterol from the heart’s arteries.
-HDL tests are used to estimate the risk of developing heart disease.
+HDL tests are used to estimate the risk of developing circulatory diseases such as heart attacks and strokes.

 Total Cholesterol: HDL Ratio is a calculation which indicates the ratio of ‘good’ cholesterol in terms of the total cholesterol in the body.
 HDL helps to remove cholesterol from the heart’s arteries.
-Total cholesterol: HDL ratio tests are used to estimate the risk of developing heart disease.
+Total cholesterol: HDL ratio tests are used to estimate the risk of developing circulatory diseases such as heart attacks and strokes.

 Triglyceride is a type of fat stored in the body’s tissues and can derive from foods such as butter and oil.
-Triglyceride tests are used to investigate the lipid profile during the estimation of the risk of developing heart disease.
+Triglyceride tests are used to investigate the lipid profile during the estimation of the risk of developing circulatory diseases such as heart attacks and strokes.